tbereau/auto_martini/README.md

 *Modified by:* Andrew Abi-Mansour
 ***
 Automated MARTINI mapping and parametrization of small organic molecules.
-This is the 2nd version of the code, which has been ported to Python 3, extended to large molecules, and parallelized for shared-memory systems.
+This fork restructures the original code to a modular and extensible form with numerous bug fixes and support for Python 3.

 ## Publication
 For a detailed account of the software, see: